anson-vandoren/ansonvandoren.com/content/posts/gorobinhood-part2.md

 ...
 ```

 I've created a struct called PageData with a User field.
 When I render the template, instead of passing nil, I'm passing a PageData struct with my name in this field.
-Now, when the template looks for `.User`, it will evaluate to "anson" instead of empty like it did previously; this means that the Log Out link will be shown instead.
+Now, when the template looks for `.Name`, it will evaluate to "anson" instead of empty like it did previously; this means that the Log Out link will be shown instead.

+**Note:** After you've checked out the changes with the PageData struct, revert back to passing in a nil value for template data for now.

 We'll get more in depth with this concept in later parts, but I wanted to introduce it now before we got too much further along with template design.